The Web address of this

 early-childhood caregivers'

-psychological wounds, low-nurturance childhoods tend to reproduce and spread down the
+Low-nurturance childhoods tend to reproduce and spread down the

-cycle via intentional personal
+cycle via personal

 recovery.